norekdcs2020/Bindulator_v0.304_archive/README.md

 - Choose your controller setup and airplane type via drop down lists at No. 1,
 - Choose the exported DCS HTML files for controller 1 and controller 2 at.
 No. 2 and No. 3 accordingly,
 - Press the **Initialise data** button at No. 4,
 - Now you have imported your data to the YELLOW (raw import data) and ORANGE (processed import data) worksheets.
-If you don't like the DCS function names present in ORANGE worksheet, this is the time to change them,
+If you don't like the DCS function names present in ORANGE worksheet, this is the time to change them at `Funkcja` field (the `Kategoria funkcji` is only a helper column),

 <BR>